TCC’s Privacy Notice

 We additionally collect personally identifiable information if you choose to fill in a form or leave a comment on our website.
 This may include your name, your contact information and any other information you contact us about.
 We only use this information to communicate with you or respond to your comments and will state if it will be used for any other purpose.
 If you do not wish for us to have your personal information, please do not fill out any of the web forms on this site.

-We use a third party service, WordPress.com which is run by (Automattic Inc) to host our website and publish our blog posts.
+We use a third party service, WordPress.com to host our website and publish our blog posts.
 WordPress requires visitors that want to post a comment in response to our blog to enter a name and email address.
-For more information about how WordPress processes data, please see Automattic’s privacy notice.
+More information about how WordPress processes data can be found here.

 We often link our website directly to other sites.
 This privacy notice does not cover external websites and we are not responsible for the privacy practices or content of those sites.
 We encourage you to read the privacy statements of any external websites you visit via the links on our website.